Most sensors can be enabled/disabled through the Lab software and sample rates are also user-selectable.

 Selectable Filter Cutoff for Analog Sensors

-The anti-aliasing filter contained on each Slam Stick device is used to prevent noise or other unwanted high-frequency signals from being detected in a recording.
+The anti-aliasing filter contained on each recording device is used to prevent noise or other unwanted high-frequency signals from being detected in a recording.
 Configuring the anti-aliasing cutoff frequency sets the upper limit for the range of frequencies that will be recorded.
-If a user does not know an appropriate frequency for this configuration, it is recommended to use the default value on the Slam Stick by unchecking the box next to this configuration.
+If a user does not know an appropriate frequency for this configuration, it is recommended to use the default value on the recorder by unchecking the box next to this configuration.
 The default value of this filter is 1/5th of the sampling rate.

 The cutoff frequency specifies when the attenuation has reached -3dB which is nearly -30%.